NEMSLinux/nems-docs/docs/notifications/webhook.rst

   :align: right
   :alt: Webhook Notification

-Send notifications directly to your webhook.
-For example, have your NEMS Linux server post alerts directly to your company Discord channel.
+Webhooks provide a means of publishing notifications to applications in real-time.

+NEMS Linux can use webhooks to send alerts about server downtime or performance issues directly to a designated Microsoft Teams or Slack channel, or Discord server.
+This allows you and your team to stay informed in real-time without having to continuously monitor your NEMS Server or email.

 Webhook functionality was first introduced in NEMS Linux 1.5, but that version was deprecated in favor of notify-by-webhook.
 Therefore, webhook